AmFlint/xebia/README.md

 Our application is composed of the following stack:
 - Back-End Instances running our application (with Tomcat inside a Docker container)
+- A Security Group for Back-end instances allowing ingress: port 22 (SSH) and 80 (HTTP) to everyone.
+In the futur, we will restrain the CIDR_BLOCK allowed to access SSH.
 - an Elastic Load Balancer, balancing the incoming traffic to the backend instances
 - An ElastiCache Redis Cluster, to store our application's data
+- A Security Group for the ElastiCache Cluster, to only allow ingress on port 6379 (redis) to Back-end instances.

 In order to make it easy to reuse the same terraform code to deploy our stack in multiple stages, I wrote a [Terraform module](./automatoin/terraform/application) in charge of deploying the whole stack based on given variables (number of instances for the back-end service, machines types, cache types for redis, stage in which we want to deploy).